tatsu-lab/alpaca_eval/README.md

 <details>
   <summary><h2 tabindex="-1" dir="auto">Major updates</h2></summary>

-- 12th March 2024: updated to use length-controlled win-rates.
+- 12th March 2024: updated to use length-controlled (LC) win rates.
 This is a debiased version of the win-rates that control for the length of the outputs.
 - 3rd January 2024: updated to AlpacaEval 2.0, which uses GPT4-turbo as baseline and annotator.
 - 2nd January 2024: added Azure API and more general way of setting client configs.
 See [here](https://github.com/tatsu-lab/alpaca_eval/tree/main/client_configs/README.md)
 - 19th June 2023: add leaderboard `chatgpt_fn` that anyone can use (no waiting lists).